 I wrote this post for my local church newsletter.
 Our theme for 2020 is “Your Favorite Bible Verse”, with a special focus on encouragement during the COVID-19 quarantine.

 Psalm 90 During much of the global shutdown related to COVID-19, I’ve been camped out in Psalms 90-100 to go along with our sermon series.
 Psalm 90 in particular is striking in its stark contrast between God and man.
 The one, infinite, without beginning or end; the other, fleeting like a dream.
+The one, holy and powerful, pouring out wrath on wickedness; the other, sinful, object of God’s anger.

 Read more